vesoft-inc/nebula-docs/docs-1.1/nebula-exchange/use-exchange/ex-ug-import-hive.md

       # Specifies a column as the source of VIDs.
       # The value of vertex must be one column name in the exec sentence.
-      # If the values are not of the int type, use vertex.policy to set the mapping policy. "hash" is preferred.
+      # If the values are not of the int type, use vertex.policy to
+      # set the mapping policy. "hash" is preferred.
       # Refer to the configuration of the course tag.
       vertex: userid

-      # Specifies the maximum number of vertex data to be written into Nebula Graph in a single batch.
+      # Specifies the maximum number of vertex data to be written into
+      # Nebula Graph in a single batch.
       batch: 256

       # Specifies the partition number of Spark.
       partition: 32

-      # For the isImplicit information, refer to the application.conf file in the nebula-java/tools/exchange/target/classes directory
+      # For the isImplicit information, refer to the application.conf file in
+      # the nebula-java/tools/exchange/target/classes directory.
       isImplicit: true
     }